 LIFE began in 1992 and to date there have been four complete phases of the programme (LIFE I: 1992-1995, LIFE II: 1996-1999, LIFE III: 2000-2006 and LIFE+: 2007-2013).
 During this period, LIFE has co-financed some 3954 projects across the EU, contributing approximately €3.1 billion to the protection of the environment.

 The European Commission (DG Environment and DG Climate Action) manages the LIFE programme.
-The Commission has delegated the implementation of many components of the LIFE programme to the Executive Agency for Small and Medium-sized Enterprises (EASME).
-External selection, monitoring and communication teams provide assistance to the Commission and EASME.
+The Commission has delegated the implementation of many components of the LIFE programme to the European Climate, Infrastructure and Environment Executive Agency (CINEA).
+External selection, monitoring and communication teams provide assistance to the Commission and CINEA.
 The European Investment Bank will manage the two new financial instruments (NCFF and PF4EE).

 For more information about the LIFE programme: